 Megan Doyle Corcoran lives in Wellington where she writes and rides a bicycle.
 A 2012 student in the MA programme at the International Institute of Modern Letters, she writes short stories that are usually much longer than 250 words.
 Her work has appeared in online and print journals in the US.
 She’s originally from California and appreciates that her presence in New Zealand is so graciously tolerated.

-Bruce Costello left Dunedin in 2010, retreated to Hampden, joined the Waitaki Writers’ Group and began to write.
-He has three times won the HER magazine bi-monthly contest and one of his stories features in Pink Magazine 2012.
-Other stories appear in online journals including Snorkel, Apocrypha and Abstractions, Fiction 365, NIB, Cyclamens & Swords and Alfie Dog Ltd. He was short-listed in the 2012 Victoria Cancer Council Art Awards.
+Bruce Costello left his day job in 2010, retreated to the Otago seaside village of Hampden, joined the Waitaki Writers’ Group and began to write.
+He has three times won the HER Magazine short story contest.
+Another story features in PINK 2012.
+Other stories have appeared in Metro Fiction, Turbine, Snorkel, Apocrypha and Abstractions, Fiction 365, NIB, Cyclamens & Swords and Alfie Dog Ltd. He was short-listed in the 2012 Victoria Cancer Art Awards.

 Sarah Cotter lives in Whenuapai with two children, heavy air traffic and a menagerie of animals.
 She has been writing poetry for a long time.
 She read at Rhythm & Verse in 2011 and will do so again in May 2012.
 She is embarking on a bachelor of bilingual primary teaching this year.

 Mike Crowl is a 67-year-old writer, pianist, composer and actor living in Dunedin.
 He has been writing for publication since 1989, with most published material these days appearing on one or other of his blogs.
 Current projects include typing up weekly letters he sent to his family in 1968/9 when he was at the London Opera Centre, and writing a set of songs in which dogs of various shapes and sizes are the focus.